The lentil and pumpkin soup is warm, comforting, and delicious, ideal for pampering yourself on the coldest days!

 – legumes + proteins.

-Respect the proportions and the combinations indicated in your dietary plan.
+Respect the proportions and combinations indicated in your dietary plan.

-For more information on the topic, read the article by clicking on the following link: Combining legumes in the diet.
+To learn more about the topic read the article by clicking the following link: Pairing legumes in the diet.